quantum-engineering-polito/CourseNotes/content/QCM Physics/14_Quantum Wire/Quantum Wire.md

 ![[energy_bands.png|400]]

 How many states are there in the parabola?
-To calculate them we need to apply conditions also in the z direction The typical condition that we apply when we want to avoid to deal with surfaces is periodic boundary conditions.
+To calculate them we need to apply conditions also in the $z$ direction.
+The typical conditions that we apply when we want to avoid to deal with surfaces are periodic boundary conditions.

 ![[PBC.png|500]]

-due to the boundary condition we get that:
+Due to the boundary condition we get that:

 $$
 k_{z} = \frac{2\pi}{L_{z}}n_{z} \quad n_{z}=0,\pm 1,\pm 2, \dots